• Skip to primary navigation

 Baby Bok Choy waiting to be added to Chinese Style Noodles.

-For this recipe, I use fettuccine pasta, but you could use wide rice noodles, such as Asjantaboonn (wide noodle) or Pad Thai, medium noodle) to keep this gluten-free.
+For this recipe, I use fettuccine pasta, but you could use wide rice noodles, such as Asjantaboonn (wide noodles) or Pad Thai, medium noodles) to keep this gluten-free.

 Of course, you would need to use a gluten-free soy sauce.

-Chinese Style Noodles with Ground Lamb and Bok Choy served in a white bowl
+Fully sauced and tossed Chinese Style Noodles with Lamb and Bok Choy.

 Wine Recommendation for Chinese Style Noodles with Ground Lamb and Bok Choy

-If you would like to serve a wine with this, I recommend a Pinot Noir.
+For pairing wine with Chinese Style Noodles with Ground Lamb and Bok Choy, I recommend a light California, Oregon, or Washington State Pinot Noir.
 Look for, or ask your wine merchant to recommend one that is a little earthy, it will complement the earthiness of the lamb.
 Another good wine choice would be a Cab Franc most commonly known as a blending grape, but yummy on its own as well.

 Need to use up that left-over ground lamb?
 Try these delish Sirloin Beef and Lamb Burgers with Feta and Cilantro Mint Sauce